Give Parents a Break (GPAB)

 - Child Development Center/Youth Center Director

-GPAB should not be looked on simply as free childcare, but rather as a program for commanders, first sergeants and other base officials to provide help for families who are experiencing stress.
-GPAB certificates are issued for a specific period of time.
+GPAB should not be looked on simply as free child care, but rather as a program for commanders, first sergeants and other base officials to provide help for families who are experiencing stress.
+GPAB certificates are issued for a specific period of time, normally not longer than a three-month period, but may be reissued as needed.

 Free Child Care to Single Military is still available in conjunction with monthly Give Parent’s A Break/Parent’s Day or Night Out Program.
 A signed statement from the single military member’s first sergeant or commander is needed to verify eligibility and must be presented along with the required CDC/Youth Center enrollment paperwork, to be turned in starting the Thursday prior to the event to reserve a spot.
 Priority is given to GPAB referrals.
 Single military slots and Parent’s Day or Night Out ($20 per child) slots are based upon remaining space availability.